MarsIfeanyi/G-Naira-Digital-Currency/README.md

 There is a rising issue concerning the country’s financial sector.
 To solve this, the government decided to move its financial system to the Blockchain for better transparency and accountability.

-The #G-Naira(gNGN) is an digital currency that uses the ERC-20 token standard.
+The #G-Naira(gNGN) is a digital currency that uses the ERC-20 token standard.

 The contract has a GOVERNOR who has the only right/access to:

 - Mint new token currency